 Today, we want to share some ways you can capitalize on this chance to spend time with your kids and make those happy memories.

 - Start a new holiday tradition.
 The sky is the limit.
 You could decide on a special meal for Christmas morning or play board games on Christmas Day.
 Rent your favorite holiday movies and make a movie night out of it.
 Find ways your family can serve others together (read this list for 20 awesome ideas).

 - Let the kids help with the cooking.
 Now, that doesn’t necessarily mean put them in charge of dinner, but find tasks that they can easily help with, like mashing the potatoes or mixing the batter or decorating the cookies.
 Put on some Christmas tunes and have a sing-along while you cook.

 - Take a drive to see Christmas lights.
 Maybe you know of a neighborhood nearby that goes all out every year.
-If you’re in DFW, check out this list of impressive displays in the area (and most of them are free!).
 Most of the displays stay up until New Year’s Day, so you can still see them even if you can’t make it before Christmas.